Dr. Suuzi Hazen's Pregnancy Nutrition & Health Advice

 herbal tea for deep hydration (any gentle blend you like)

 Eat a healthy, enjoyable whole-foods diet.
 Cooked vegetables.
-4 ounces of meat with each meal.
+4-5 ounces of meat or fish with each meal.
 Eat 3 healthy meals a day.
 Do not skip meals!
 If you don't feel hungry for breakfast, eat a small breakfast anyway.
 Your body will reward you with more energy in the afternoon.

 BODY